corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

  public JsonSchemaSample.Api.PersonNameElement FamilyName
  ```

-So that's a `PersonNameElement` - but we can convert it implicitly to a C# `string`.
+So that's a `PersonNameElement` - but we can clearly convert it implicitly to a C# `string`.

-The code generator knows that the schema defined `PersonNameElement` can be represented as a `string` primitive, so it generated conversions for us, which make it simple to use in idiomatic dotnet code.
+The code generator knows that a `string` primitive is (the only) valid type for the `PersonNameElement` schema, so it generated conversions for us.
+This makes it a lot simpler to use in regular dotnet code.

 Similarly for `PersonName.DateOfBirth`